Home | Sitemap | Contact Us | Translate

 Laurie taught general and special education before becoming an educational diagnostician in 2000 and then moving into special education leadership in 2003.
 In 2013, Laurie was appointed by Governor Perry to serve on the Continuing Advisory Committee for Special Education; her term will expire in 2021.

-Laurie is married with 2 daughters, 2 step-sons, 1 granddaughter and 3 rescue dogs.
+Laurie is married with 2 daughters, 2 step-sons, 1 granddaughter and 3 rescue dogs and 1 rescue cat.

 Coordinator of Evaluation & Related Services